mikefreno/FlexLove/themes/README.md

 3. **Consistent Style**: Keep corner sizes consistent across components
 4. **State Variations**: For button states, change colors/brightness rather than structure
 5. **Atlas Packing**: Use tools like TexturePacker or Aseprite to create efficient atlases
+6. **Transparency**: Use semi-transparent backgroundColor to tint themed elements

 ## Tools for Creating Atlases